hphelion/documentation/network-quickstart.md

 tags: networking neutron vpn

 ---
-# HP Cloud Networking: The Quick start guide
+# HP Cloud Networking: Our Quick start guide

 HP Cloud Networking is a virtual networking service that provides network connectivity and addressing for HP Cloud compute devices.
 It is based on OpenStack Networking open source software.